abshwabu/abshwabu/README.md

 - 👋 Hi, I’m @abshwabu
 - 👀 I’m interested in fullstck development
 - 🌱 I’m currently learning MERN
-- 💞️ I’m looking to collaborate on Laravel
+- 💞️ I’m looking to collaborate on Laravel and Django
 - 📫 How to reach me t.me/Csar_az

 <!---